ABOUT ISA

 • A5.
 Appropriate activity between World Congresses as indicated in B5 below.

 • A6.
-Communicate and provide routine information to Secretariat and appoint delegate and alternate to ISA Research Council.
+Communicate and provide routine information to Secretariat and appoint Delegate and alternate to ISA Research Council.

 B. Good practices for Research Committees